tuzz/audio_mixer/README.md

 ## Optimizations

+The crate provides three iterators that might help you to reduce load:

+- `PauseWhenMuted`: Pauses while the volume is muted.
+Resumes when the volume is unmuted.
+- `SkipWhenMuted`: Pauses while muted.
+Seeks to its expected position when unmuted.
+- `StopWhenMuted`: Stops immediately when muted.
+The iterator fuses and returns None.

-The crate provides `PauseWhenMuted` and `SkipWhenMuted` iterators that can save unnecessary work in the iterator chain when the audio is muted.
+These iterators can save unnecessary work in the iterator chain when the audio is muted.
 For example, they can be used to bypass sample rate conversions and low-pass filtering which are relatively expensive operations.
 The `SkipWhenMuted` iterator makes use of the seeking capability of `ReusableBuffer`.
 See [examples/pausing_when_muted.rs](examples/pausing_when_muted.rs) and [examples/skipping_when_muted.rs](examples/skipping_when_muted.rs).